 Believing that true recycling requires processing at a level where the output substitutes virgin raw material, Genan is continually investing time and resources in improving and identifying new applications for its products.

-An R&D project on cryogenic milling and devulcanisation was initiated in 2011; and in 2015, production of cryogenic powder and devulcanised rubber was started up in Viborg.
-Genan now supplies ultra-fine rubber powder and devulcanised rubber of such high, consistent quality that it can even be used in the manufacture of new tyres.
+An R&D project on cryogenic milling was initiated in 2011; and in 2015, production of cryogenic powder was started up in Viborg.
+Genan now supplies ultra-fine rubber powder of such high, consistent quality that it can even be used in the manufacture of new tyres.
 Genan thus pioneers by offering true cradle-to-cradle tyre recycling.

 MORE THAN 25 YEARS OF RECYCLING EXPERIENCE